Homogamy (sociology): Socioeconomic status

 It is often seen that people choose to marry within their sociological group or with someone who is close to them in status.
 Characteristics such as ethnicity, race, religion, and socioeconomic status play a role in how someone chooses their spouse.
 Socioeconomic status can be defined as an individual's income, level of education, and occupation.
 Research on socioeconomic status of homogamy was developed by stratification researchers who used marriage patterns in conjunction with mobility patterns to describe how open stratification systems are.
 (Kalmijn, 2).
 Socioeconomic status can be divided into two studies: ascribed status and achieved status.
 Ascribed status simply means the occupational class of the father or father in law while achieved status is one's education and occupation.
 Ascribed status has become less important while achieved status and education have not lost their importance.

-Most countries look at the educational status because it is easier for them judge the individual.
+Most countries look at the educational status because it is easier for them to judge the individual.
 The trends of socioeconomic homogamy are studied by the analysis of class, background and education.
 There has been a decline in a few industrialized countries regarding the importance of the social background for marriage choice; United States, Hungary, France and the Netherlands.
 (Kalmijn, 17).
 Today parents do not have any control over their children as the kids spend more time at college or university, increasing their social background.
 Education has become important for both the cultural taste and socioeconomic status.
 After education, falls the romantic consideration, when high standard of living is everyone's main goal.

-Other uses

-Homogamy has been suggested as a term for same-sex marriage or other union, and heterogamy as a term for marriage or a union between people of different sexes.